Darlene's Daydream Café

 WILLIE: The Federal Bureau of Investigation.

-PATTY: It's true Billy.
+PATTY: It's true Cody.
 It was on TV.

 WILLIE: There's a ten-thousand dollar reward on his head.